ManoManoTech/loggia/docs/usage.md

 %}
 ```

-You probably want to configure the standard Python logger as well, eg, to change the log level for some libraries.
+You probably want to configure the standard Python logger as well, e.g., to change the log level for some libraries.

 ```python
 {%